Birth Control After Baby: Options for New Moms

 Postpartum moms may be fertile again before they even realize it.
 With the return of ovulation, a woman can become pregnant again.
 Mothers who aren’t breastfeeding may ovulate within weeks of giving birth.
 Breastfeeding moms may experience a delay in ovulation, but the cycle normally resumes in around six months.
 And since ovulation typically happens a couple of weeks before a period starts, it is possible to become pregnant even before having a regular period.

 The American College of Obstetrics and Gynecologists (ACOG) recommends that parents have an established and proactive birth control plan in place as soon as possible after their baby is born.
-There are a number of methods available, some before you even leave the hospital.
+There are several methods available, some before you even leave the hospital.

 As you weigh your options, ACOG recommends you consider the following: